Dr. Rajesh Singh

 So here’s how to overcome depression naturally, according to WebMD:

 Exercise—it stimulates the secretion of the feel-good hormones called endorphins.
 You can try different types of exercise, such as walking a few times per week or cycling, and see what works best for you.
+There are easy to do exercises that releases endorphins.

 Yoga for depression—Harvard Mental Health Letter says that yoga can help with anxiety and depression and reduce the effects of stress.
 For example, if you are having sleeping problems because of your depression, try the corpse pose where you relax on your back.